benmcevoy/pico-synth/pico synth.md

 threads? trigger another IRQ when swapping buffers?

-skimming throught he examples, DMA offers control block chain - which is basically an array of buffers or raise an IRQ when data is needed
+skimming throught he examples, DMA offers control block chain - which is basically an array of buffers, or raise an IRQ when data is needed

 there are timers, which use the system timers e.g. alarms